 Shakespeare’s plays contain some of the most wonderful language and ideas ever put to the page.
 Wherever we go in the world of Literature we find him—sometimes distinct references to his work, sometimes only echoes—but Shakespeare is a thread that runs through not only Literature, but also through history, politics, psychology, and art.

 To seek wisdom, perspective, intellectual stimulation, self-knowledge, adventure, or simply to enrich your own inner world are all valid reasons to take up reading Shakespeare.
 Whether your goal is to be able to read the complete works or conquer just one play, Shakespeare can change your life.

 Reading Shakespeare is both a pleasure and a skill.
 With help, and the desire to learn, anyone can acquire these attributes for themselves.
-My instructional videos on Shakespeare are available for free on youtube.
+My instructional videos on Shakespeare are available on youtube.
 To work together privately, contact me for details.

 Many of us read Shakespeare as early as middle school, and some as late as high school – but Shakespeare is the one author that all public schools must teach according to federally imposed English standards.
 Some people are lucky enough to have had a wonderful teacher that left them with positive feelings about Shakespeare.
 But many people, myself included, did not have that fabulous first experience.